malidarsh/K-means-Clustering/README.md

 # K-means-Clustering
-K-Means Clustering using R (Manual Algorithm)
+K-Means Clustering using R (Manual Algorithm)\n
-This file has Manual Algorithm for K-Means Clustering.
-Here we have to enter data in Matrix and provide initial seeds from support of Data.
+This file has Manual Algorithm for K-Means Clustering./n Here we have to enter data in Matrix and provide initial seeds from support of Data.
 Note: Distance matrix is calculated from Manhattan Distance function, however we can change it by introducing new R funtion for desired distance function.
 At last we get centroid for final clusters.